13 Marketing Tactics That Helped Us Grow MRR By 71% in 7 Months - Organically With Social Media

 #6) Changing our onboarding campaign

-On top of introducing email marketing, I decided to tweak our onboarding campain to:
+On top of introducing email marketing, I decided to tweak our onboarding campaign to:

 • Make it more personal and personable - the call to Action in the first email subject line is...to contact me telling me why you've signed up ;) lots of people actually have contacted me, and we have not only exchanged a few nice emails, but also did blog post swaps (= backlinks ????)

-• I included a welcome video summarising all the basic functionalities of our tool
+• I included a welcome video summarizing all the basic functionalities of our tool

 • We made sure all the onboarding emails speak the language of benefits (rather than just talking about features and functionalities)